Del Unser

 Delbert Bernard Unser (born December 9, 1944) is an American former professional baseball player.
 He played in Major League Baseball as a center fielder and utility player from 1968 to 1982, most prominently with the Philadelphia Phillies, where he was a member of the 1980 World Series winning team.
 He also played for the Washington Senators, Cleveland Indians, New York Mets and the Montreal Expos.
+His father was major league catcher Al Unser.

 College

 Unser attended St. Teresa High School and played baseball at Eastern Illinois University and Mississippi State University.
 He was a three-year starter for Mississippi State, and was first team All-SEC as an outfielder in 1965 and 1966.
-In both seasons he helped Mississippi State to a conference championship, but 1966 may have been a breakout year.
-He led the team runs with 31, hits with 39, and his .333 batting average.
+In both seasons he helped Mississippi State to a conference championship.
+In 1966, Unser led the team in runs with 31, hits with 39, and a .333 batting average.
 That same year he was named a Sporting News All-American.
 In 1997, the university inducted Unser into the school's hall of fame.